 - a.
 The Corporation can source for raw materials locally i.e. EPS - b.
 Automation of process is key to enable staff work away from Office - c.
 The Corporation Business continuity processes - d.
 There is need to enhance risk management framework within the Corporation as per the National Treasury Guidelines - e.
 Sectional Properties Act, No. 21 of 2020: this has created an enabling environment for the Corporation to process sectional titles - f.
-The implementation of AHP still remains a core agenda in the government, the Corporation will complement government funding through Joint Venture (JVs), Partnerships with Counties, other SAGAs etc - g.
+In the implementation of AHP still remains a core agenda in the government, the Corporation does not have to rely on government funding but Joint Venture (JVs), Partnerships with Counties, other SAGAs etc - g.
 The need to house the lower middle class that the Corporation should focus on through offering both commercial and AHP. - h.
 In the last 5 years, there has been increase Appropriate Building Materials and Technology (ABMT) Technology innovation which includes pre-cast.
 Out of this, the Corporation needs to invest more on ABMTs - i.
 Re-engineering internal processes and reviewing internal policies and having a highly motivated workforce were found to be necessary for the achievement of the strategic plan.